w3c/wai-curricula/content/designer/interaction-and-feedback.md

 #### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

 * Practical &mdash; Present students with a form and ask them to define labels for each of the fields.
 Assess how students provide clear and descriptive names for each of the form fields.
 * Practical &mdash; Give students an application and ask them to provide names for each of the application subsections.
 Assess how students identify application subsections and provide clear and understandable names for each.